 4. Ginger for Runny Nose

 Ginger is one of the finest natural anti-inflammatory herbs of our times and is also easily available in our kitchens.
 Ginger has various antioxidants along with antiviral and anti-bacterial properties.
 It helps loosen phlegm and also give relief from respiratory discomforts.
-It is thus, not only good for runny nose but even for other symptoms of cold and flu like sore throat and fever etc.
+It is thus, not only good for a runny nose but even for other symptoms of cold and flu-like sore throat and fever etc.